BestReviews is reader-supported and may earn an affiliate commission. Details

 Large capacity with door-in-door storage that can fit tall items.
 On-door ice and water dispensers.
 TwinChill evaporators provide precise temperatures for frozen and fresh foods.
-Deli draw and rotating bin offer extra storage.
+Deli drawer and rotating bin offer extra storage.
 Bright interior lighting.
 Built-in WiFi.

 A few customers report issues with the ice maker.
 Noisier than some competitors.
 Finish is prone to scratches.